tianwang0712/The-C2P2-Framework/index.md

-## The Comprehensive Criteria for Privacy Protections (C2P2) Framework
+## The Comprehensive Criteria for Privacy Protections (C2P2) Framework for Cloud Computing
 *An essential roadmap towards an inclusive privacy standard that information researchers and professionals can use to build controls and certifications.*